boldflight/BibleConverter/test_EPUB/output/josh.md

 ### Joshua Sends Home the Eastern Tribes

-[1] Then Joshua summoned the Reubenites, the Gadites, and the half-tribe of Manasseh [2] and told them: “You have carried out all the instructions of Moses the Lord’s servant, and you have obeyed all I have told you.
+[1] Then Joshua summoned the Reubenites, the Gadites, and the half-tribe of Manasseh [2] and told them: “You have carried out all the instructions of Moses the **Lord**’s servant, and you have obeyed all I have told you.
 [3] You have not abandoned your fellow Israelites this entire time, right up to this very day.
-You have completed the task given you by the Lord your God.
+You have completed the task given you by the **Lord** your God.
-[4] Now the Lord your God has made your fellow Israelites secure, just as he promised them.
-So now you may turn around and go to your homes in your own land that Moses the Lord’s servant assigned to you east of the Jordan.
+[4] Now the **Lord** your God has made your fellow Israelites secure, just as he promised them.
+So now you may turn around and go to your homes in your own land that Moses the **Lord**’s servant assigned to you east of the Jordan.
-[5] But carefully obey the commands and instructions Moses the Lord’s servant gave you.
-Love the Lord your God, follow all his instructions, obey his commands, be loyal to him, and serve him with all your heart and being!”
+[5] But carefully obey the commands and instructions Moses the **Lord**’s servant gave you.
+Love the **Lord** your God, follow all his instructions, obey his commands, be loyal to him, and serve him with all your heart and being!”
 [6] Joshua rewarded them and sent them on their way; they returned to their homes.
 [7] (Now to one half-tribe of Manasseh, Moses had assigned land in Bashan; and to the other half Joshua had assigned land on the west side of the Jordan with their fellow Israelites.)
 When Joshua sent them home, he rewarded them, [8] saying, “Take home great wealth, a lot of cattle, silver, gold, bronze, iron, and a lot of clothing.
 Divide up the goods captured from your enemies with your brothers.”
-[9] So the Reubenites, the Gadites, and the half-tribe of Manasseh left the Israelites in Shiloh in the land of Canaan and headed home to their own land in Gilead, which they acquired by the Lord’s command through Moses.
+[9] So the Reubenites, the Gadites, and the half-tribe of Manasseh left the Israelites in Shiloh in the land of Canaan and headed home to their own land in Gilead, which they acquired by the **Lord**’s command through Moses.

 ### Civil War is Averted